kupix/bungee/README.md

 # 🎵 Bungee

-Bungee is a library for processing audio.
+Bungee is a real-time library for stretching audio.
 It can:
 * Adjust the playback speed of audio without affecting pitch
 * Adjust pitch, or transpose, audio without affecting playback speed
-* Or any combination of pitch and speed manipulation, adjusted in real time!
+* Or any combination of pitch and playhead position manipulation.

 Bungee is unique in its controllability, allowing continually changing pitch and position with seamless support of zero and negative playback speeds.
 So it can be used for a "smooth scrub" or for rendering life-like audio for slow-motion videos.